Chapter 6:

 “I love you, Melissa,“ he said, with quiet certainty, like a man ready to fight for what he loved.

-Her gaze flickered; the wild, untamed fire in her eyes flared, then faltered.
+Her gaze flickered, and the wild, untamed fire in her eyes flared at first, then faltered.

-"I don’t care, Melissa.
-Even if your home were the underworld.
+“I don’t care, Melissa.
+Even if your home were the Underworld.
 Even if you tried to drive me away.
-I’d still love you.
-And I know you feel the same, otherwise, we’d be having a very different conversation right now, wouldn’t we?"
+I would still love you.
+And I know you must feel something for me too, otherwise…” His voice grew softer.
+“Otherwise… you would have already told Dionysus no, wouldn’t you?”

 For a long moment, they stood there, two worlds meeting at the edges.